xyxj1024/xyxj1024.github.io/_posts/2023-02-06-cgroups-forkbomb.md

 echo $$
 ```

-Write this value into our child `cgroup`&prime;s `cgroup.procs` file.
+Write this value into our child `cgroup`&apos;s `cgroup.procs` file.
 This file should be empty before we modify it.
 Remember that when writing a PID into the `cgroup.procs` file of certain control group, all threads in the corresponding process are moved into that control group at once.
 Let's take a look at some files:

 ```console
 root@xingjian:/sys/fs/cgroup/child# cat cgroup.procs